wamp-proto/wamp-proto/spec/README.md

     [4, 239714735, {}, "wamp.error.disclose_me.not_allowed"]

-A *Broker* may also (automatically) disclose the identity of a *Publisher* even without the *Publisher* having explicitly requested to do so when the *Broker* configuration (for the publication topic) is setup to do so.
+A *Broker* may also (automatically) disclose the identity of a *Publisher* even without the *Publisher* having explicitly requested to do so when the *Broker* configuration (for the publication topic) is set up to do so.

 ### Publication Trust Levels